secureworks/dalton/README.rst

 used, supply a packet capture and ruleset (pre-defined and/or custom), and given the ability to configure other options using the vertical tab(s) on the submission page.
 On the 'Config Files' tab a user can modify the sensor configuration file.
-The variables (e.g. $HTTP\_PORTS) are split out from the rest of the config in the UI.

 Please be aware that in most rulesets, almost all rules looking at TCP traffic are set to inspect established sessions.
 This means that if a